Loveline Obiji

 Loveline Obiji (born 11 September 1990) is a Nigerian powerlifter.
 She competed in the women's +61 kg event at the 2014 Commonwealth Games where she won a gold medal.

-At the 2014 World Championships she was the 86kg category gold medal briefly as Randa Mahmoud's r world record setting last lift was not allowed.
+At the 2014 World Championships she was the 86 kg category gold medal briefly as Randa Mahmoud's r world record setting last lift was not allowed.
 However Mahmoud appealed and her lift was allowed giving her the gold medal and the world record.
 Obiji took the silver.